cristobalgh/project0/README.md

 # Project 0

-Web Programming with Python and JavaScript/n
-By Cristobal Galleguillos Hart/n cristobalgh@gmail.com
+Web Programming with Python and JavaScript by Cristobal Galleguillos Hart cristobalgh@gmail.com